mikolalysenko/simplicial-set-notes/README.md

 ### Cell complexes

 There are multiple ways to generalize graphs, though the most successful has been the concept of a [cell complex](http://en.wikipedia.org/wiki/Abstract_cell_complex).
 Cell complexes are made out of simple units called *cells*, which are then glued together to form a larger and more complex space.
 Types of cell complexes differ in the sorts of cells that they allow and the ways in which they are glued together.
 For example, [CW complexes](http://en.wikipedia.org/wiki/CW_complex) are a popular mathematical formulation for spaces in [homotopy theory](http://en.wikipedia.org/wiki/Homotopy).
-In a CW complex, cells can be any [contractible space](http://en.wikipedia.org/wiki/Contractible_space), and the binding relations are arbitrary [homeomorphisms](http://en.wikipedia.org/wiki/Homeomorphism).
-This generality is mathematically convenient for constructing and reasoning about spaces on paper, but it does not lend itself well to representation on a computer.
+In a CW complex, cells can be any [contractible space](http://en.wikipedia.org/wiki/Contractible_space) (picture: a blob/potato), and the binding relations are arbitrary [homeomorphisms](http://en.wikipedia.org/wiki/Homeomorphism) (picture: stretch/squish the blobs and glue them together).
+This generality is mathematically convenient for constructing and reasoning about spaces on paper, but it can be hard to translate into a computer.

 ### Simplicial complexes

-Instead, more restricted types of cell complexes are often used to represent topological spaces in a computer.
-Probably the most popular method here is the notion of a simplicial complex.
+Instead, more restricted types of cell complexes are often more useful when it comes down to crunching numbers.
+The most popular digital representation of spaces are [simplicial complexes](http://en.wikipedia.org/wiki/Simplicial_complex).
+Simplicial complexes are widely used in graphics and engineering, and they are the representation that we will be focusing.
+The basic idea in a simplicial complex is to build up a space by gluing together [simplices](http://en.wikipedia.org/wiki/Simplex).
+Briefly,

+* A 0D simplex is a point
+* A 1D simplex is an edge
+* A 2D simplex is a [triangle](http://en.wikipedia.org/wiki/Triangle)
+* A 3D simplex is a [tetrahedron](http://en.wikipedia.org/wiki/Tetrahedron)
+* ...

+The connection between graphs and simplicial complexes should be clear, since a graph is a 1D simplicial complex is exactly a graph.

 ### Other types of cell complexes